Model studies of fluctuations in the background for jets in heavy ion collisions: Simulations

 \subsection{Angantyr}

-PYTHIA Angantyr~\cite{Bierlich:2018xfw} is a Monte Carlo model for heavy ion collisions included in PYTHIA 8\cite{Bierlich:2018xfw,Sjostrand:2006za}.
+PYTHIA Angantyr~\cite{Bierlich:2018xfw} is a Monte Carlo model for heavy ion collisions included in PYTHIA 8~\cite{Bierlich:2018xfw,Sjostrand:2006za}.
 It is primarily a superposition of nucleon-nucleon collisions and includes inelastic collisions, single-diffractive, double-diffractive, and absorptive collisions using a model with fluctuating radii.
 The fluctuating nucleon radii result in a fluctuating nucleon-nucleon cross section.
 This further results in multiplicity fluctuations.
 Angantyr includes hard scatterings, event-by-event multiplicity fluctuations, and multiparton interactions.
-Angantyr does not contain flow or jet quenching.
+Angantyr does not contain flow (string shoving is not enabled in this analysis) or jet quenching.
 As such, it is a good baseline for collisions in the absence of a QGP.

-Default parameters are used and $20\cdot10^{3}$ minimum bias \Pb collisions at \sNN = 2.76 TeV and $20\cdot10^{3}$ minimum bias \Au collisions at \sNN = 200 GeV were generated.
-The centrality was determined using the centrality class implemented in Rivet~\cite{buckley2010rivet}, which uses the multiplicity in the forward pseudorapidity regions matching the ALICE V0-A and V0-C acceptance and bins the events in terms of the multiplicity in these regions in Angantyr.
+Default parameters are used and $20\times10^{3}$ minimum bias \Pb collisions at \sNN = 2.76 TeV and $20\times10^{3}$ minimum bias \Au collisions at \sNN = 200 GeV were generated.
+The centrality is determined using the centrality class implemented in Rivet~\cite{Buckley:2010ar}, which uses the multiplicity in the forward pseudorapidity regions matching the ALICE V0-A (2.8 $<$ $\eta$ $<$ 5.1) and V0-C (-3.7 $<$ $\eta$ $<$ -1.7) acceptance \cite{ALICE:2004ftm} and bins the events in terms of the multiplicity in these regions in Angantyr.